Tutorial Gateway

 Save R ggplot as Image using Export

-In this example we will show you, How to save the R ggplot using the traditional approach.
-First, goto the Export option under the plot tab, and select the Save as Image.. option as we shown below.
+Let us see how to save the ggplot using the traditional approach.
+First, go to the Export option under the plot tab, and select the Save as Image.. option.

-Once you select the Save as Image.. option, a new window called Save Plot as Image will be opened.
-Please select the image format you wish to save.
+Once you select the Save as Image.. option, a new window called Save Plot as Image open; please select the image format you wish to save.

-Once you finished the setting, click on the Save button to save the image in the respective format.
+Once you finish the setting, click the Save button to save the image in the respective format.

 Save R ggplot as PDF using Export

-In this example we will show you, How to save the ggplot as pdf using the traditional approach.
-For this, goto the Export option under the plot tab, and select the Save as PDF.. option as shown below.
+This example shows how to save the ggplot as a pdf using the traditional approach.
+For this, go to the Export option under the plot tab, and select the Save as PDF.. option.

 Save R ggplot using ggsave 15

-Once you select the Save as PDF.. option, a new window called Save Plot as PDF will be opened.
-Please select the directory, and change the pdf file name.
+Once you select the Save as PDF.. option, a new window called Save Plot as PDF opens.
+Please select the directory and change the pdf file name.

-From the below screenshot you can see the newly saved png, and pdf files.
+From the screenshot below, see the newly saved png and pdf files.